andreasvc/disco-dop/docs/discodop.rst

 --packed
           use packed graph encoding for DOP reduction

+-s X
+          start symbol to use for PTSG.

 When a PCFG is requested, or the input format is 'bracket' (Penn format), the output will be in bitpar format.
 Otherwise the grammar is written as a PLCFRS.